snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 ### Explore More Grid Features

-Be sure to check out the Dash AG Grid docs for even more features, such as:
+Be sure to check out the [Dash AG Grid documentation](https://dash.plotly.com/dash-ag-grid) for even more features, such as:

-- Column Interactions: Include resizing, reordering, pinning, spanning, and grouping.
+- Column: resizing, reordering, pinning, spanning, and grouping.
-- Row Management: Features like sorting, selection (including with checkboxes), reordering, dragging, spanning, pinned rows, and full width rows are available.
+- Row: sorting, selection (including with checkboxes), reordering, dragging, spanning, pinned rows, and full width rows.
-- Data Manipulation and Display: Offers pagination, cell data types with automatic inference, custom filtering, and cell editing,  value getters and formatters, conditional formatting, and CSV data export.
+- Data Manipulation and Display: pagination, cell data types with automatic inference, custom filtering, and cell editing,  value getters and formatters, conditional formatting, and CSV data export.
-- Layout and Styling: Provides multiple themes (Alpine, Material, Quartz) with light/dark options, customizable themes, and conditional styling for various elements.
+- Layout and Styling:  themes (Alpine, Material, Quartz) with light/dark options, customizable themes, and conditional styling for various elements.
 Custom icons and more.
-- Other Features: Includes tooltips in cells and headers, keyboard navigation, accessibility support, and localization.
+- Other Features: tooltips in cells and headers, keyboard navigation, accessibility support, and localization.
 - Enterprise Features:  Additional advanced features are available with an AG Grid Enterprise licence.

-We won't go into details on grid features here.
 The next sections show how to apply AG Grid themes that match your Mantine light or dark theme, and how to use DMC components as custom cell renderers and editors.

 ### Theming: Light and Dark Mode Support

 This example uses `dash-ag-grid` v31.3.0.
-The grid theme is controlled with the `className` prop.
+The grid theme is set with the `className` prop.

 To apply a built-in theme: